-But there are many different ways to keep a work journal, as well as various apps for building a journaling habit.
-One of the most popular methods is to answer different types of work questions throughout your day or week.
+There are many different ways to keep a work journal, as well as various apps for building a journaling habit.

 Finally, we’ll list eight other work journal apps, to help you make a well-rounded decision and find the best tool for your needs.